 - Have a program in place governing the handling of hazardous substances and chemicals; and

-- Regularly assess and review all of its health and safety programs and policies.
+- Regularly assess and review all health and safety programs and policies.